 Becoming a Host Company

 IAESTE is a reciprocal exchange program for engineering, technology, science, and architecture students from across the globe.
-Host employers have the opportunity to diversify their workforce and develop new international business opportunities by hosting a highly-skilled university student intern through the IAESTE program.
+IAESTE host employers provide training experiences to top STEM students from around the world.
+Host employers have the opportunity to diversify their workforce and develop new international business opportunities by hosting highly-skilled university students through the IAESTE program.
 Keep reading for more information about hosting an intern through IAESTE.

 - Gain the competitive edge: train future engineering, technology, science, and architecture leaders who can advance your company’s goals on a global scale.

 - International hosting without the hassle!
 In addition to J-1 visa sponsorship once you have found the perfect candidate, IAESTE will manage the evaluation and selection process (including coordinating Skype interviews), enroll your intern in health insurance coverage, assist your intern with the housing search, and more.

 - Send U.S. students abroad: Since IAESTE is a reciprocal exchange program, each placement in the U.S. allows one U.S. student to obtain an international internship.

 Cultural Vistas is recognized by the U.S. State Department as a designated sponsor for the J-1 Exchange Visitor Program in the intern and trainee categories.
 Cultural Vistas administers J-1 exchange programs for over 5,000 students and professionals from more than 100 different countries each year.
 Cultural Vistas will assist IAESTE participants in completing all paperwork and procedures associated with coming to the United States.
 Click here to let us know what type of student you are looking for..

 - Submit Intern Request: As a host company, you will submit a description of the internship position and what type of student you are searching for.

 - Review: IAESTE United States will send you the application received from our international counterparts for your review.